Behind the Lens: Photographing Polar Bears

 Traveling aboard Silver Explorer, Lucia was part-way through a 25-day crossing of the famous Northeast Passage—Silversea’s inaugural undertaking of the route—a potentially challenging voyage of 5,019 nautical miles that encompasses remote stretches of the Arctic, from Alaska, through Russia, to Norway.

-“As Silversea’s first crossing of the Northeast Passage, there was a great deal of excitement among our guests, crew and Expedition Team when we set off from Nome in Alaska,” says Griggi.
+“As Silversea’s first crossing of the Northeast Passage, there was a great deal of excitement among our guests, crew and expedition team when we set off from Nome in Alaska,” says Griggi.
 “Knowing that the itinerary would take us far enough north to reach the Arctic sea ice, and given the time of year that we were traveling, I was hoping to fulfill one of my all-time dreams of witnessing and photographing polar bears on the pack ice—in complete solitude and in their natural habitat.
 This would be my once-in-a-lifetime, golden moment.”

-The high Arctic Seas/Lucia Griggi
+The high Arctic Sea/Lucia Griggi

 The search for the subjects: “I’d never photographed polar bears prior to this, despite traveling to the Arctic on various occasions previously.
 I shared my thoughts with some of our guests, and they were also eager to spot the bears, so I felt even more determined to get the perfect shot.
 The pressure was well and truly on.